Southwestern Whole Roasted Cauliflower

 Mashed Cauliflower

-Since I was afraid I’d find the cauliflower lacking in flavor, I made a big batch of my mushroom gravy to top it off.
+I was afraid I’d find the cauliflower lacking in flavor.
+So I made a big batch of my mushroom gravy to top it off.
 I found that the cauliflower didn’t need the gravy at all, but it did make it seem even more like mashed potatoes.
 Since making this dish it has now become a regular staple in our house.
 Cauliflower is available pretty much throughout the year, making for an easy side dish at any time.

 Blend or mash your ‘potatoes’ until you get just the consistency you’re looking for.